DanielGavin/JTLComponentChecker/README.md

 # JTLComponentChecker

 SWG JTL utility made to grade your space components.
+It is only tested with the SWG restoration 3 client.

 Relies on https://github.com/tesseract-ocr/tesseract for OCR.

+Space loot data from: http://swgspacefr.free.fr/

 NOTE: It has to be run in admin mode if swg is running in admin mode.